TotalVerb/Currencies/README.md

 This is a core package for the JuliaFinance ecosytem.

-It provides bare singleton types based on standard ISO 4167 currency codes to be used primarily for dispatch in other JuliaFinance packages together with five methods:
+It provides bare singleton types based on the standard ISO 4167 3-character alpha codes to be used primarily for dispatch in other JuliaFinance packages together with five methods:

 - `symbol`: The symbol of the currency.
 - `currency`: The singleton type instance for a particular currency symbol